|

 Description:

-Note: The indicator shows only for drives that are not connected to external sensors and do not have an Environment temperature
+Note: The indicator appears only for drives that are not connected to external sensors and do not have an Environment temperature indicator.

 Advantages: